 Warehouse operations are the beating heart of any business with physical products, whether they do business here in the US or elsewhere across the world, but the last decade has seen some dramatic changes to the average warehouse environment.

 Enter Oracle’s JD Edwards EnterpriseOne Warehouse Management System.

 What is JDE Warehouse Management?

-Manufacturing and distribution processes are the “bread and butter” of the JD Edwards EnterpriseOne (E1) system, having a solution that manages inventory, controls warehouse operations, and integrates with other JDE applications (like JDE Shop Floor Management and JDE Inventory Management) is integral to the system’s success.
+Manufacturing and distribution processes are the “bread and butter” of the JD Edwards EnterpriseOne (E1) system, having a solution that helps manage inventory, controls warehouse processes, and integrates with other JDE applications (like JDE Shop Floor Management and JDE Inventory Management) is integral to the system’s success.

 The JDE E1 Warehouse Management System (WMS) offers the flexible and automated support you need to optimize your supply chain.
 The solution can enhance the use of your warehouse space, improve employee productivity and labor efficiency, increase visibility and tracking of inventory, and more.

 With standardized warehouse operations and a more detailed approach to inventory management, a system like JDE WMS reduces the risk of inaccurate data and duplicate records and helps optimize warehouse management system performance.